-Statewide current [past 30-day] vapor product use and race/ethnicity, grade 6 missing codes prevalence is displayed with 95% confidence intervals (as \pm or black bar |) indicates a significant change from the previous year, <0.05
+Statewide current [past 30-day] vapor product use and race/ethnicity, grade 6 missing codes prevalence is displayed with 95% confidence intervals (ast or black bar |)

 Among 6th grade students, vaping varies by race and ethnicity.
 The highest rates of vaping are reported among Non-Hispanic Native Hawaiian and other Pacific Islanders and Hispanics students.
 However, rates for some of these race/ethnicity sub-groups can vary widely.